Murcott/blog/about.md

 Hair-raisingly hilarious, the crazy lady chef decisively battles the imperial palace with the powerful beauty of the kitchen-blind.
 She challenges the imperial kitchen with pots, bowls, ladles, baisins; battling to the summit.

+> *Author's note:*

+An old composition from very, very long ago.
+The writing technique is somewhat soft and immature.
+Before saving the new manuscripts, I'm first releasing this work.
+Everyone can just take a look at this as they wish, it'll be alright as long as you're happy.
+Thank you!
+(There are bugs in the manuscript, everyone can just think of it as an amusing little story.
+Don't take it too seriously.
+Thanks and gratitude for all the support from the past up until now~)

 *Translated by: Murcott*